NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             $ rpm -ql singularity-ce \| grep bin /usr/bin/singularity

+            |

-- How to list the files in an s3 bucket using a script?[\ `edit </index.php?title=FAQ&action=edit&section=84>`__\ ]
+            .. rubric:: How to list the files in an s3 bucket using a script?[\ `edit </index.php?title=FAQ&action=edit&section=84>`__\ ]
                :name: how-to-list-the-files-in-an-s3-bucket-using-a-scriptedit